JordanMicahBennett/ROBOTIZE_JA/data/FAILURE-TO-ROBOTIZE-JAMAICA.md

 Notably, the effects of automation are not constrained to America!!

-Who shall coutries like Jamaica tax when Jamaican jobs start to be consumed by global-like automation?
+Who shall countries like Jamaica tax when Jamaican jobs start to be consumed by global-like automation?

 Since Jamaica has no Amazon-like place or large Artificial Intelligence aligned corporation, (and thereafter, little to no arguable means of delivering UBI-like programs of the scale that Yang's place of citizenship affords), some reasonble ways of combating these issues are to: